Tuning Your Guitar

 String Notes in Standard Tuning

 On to the nitty-gritty: those string notes!
-We’ve got six strings jam packed with tunes, from low to high.
+The guitar has six strings jam packed with tunes, from low to high.
 Check out this chart:

 This popular setup, called EADGBE, fits both classical and acoustic guitars like a glove.